 Revisioning: investigating the future of CFCCA

 Centre for Chinese Contemporary Art has been part of Manchester’s flourishing cultural network for almost 35 years.
-We are a national gallery with an international perspective, who brings together the global and the local.
+We are a national gallery with an international perspective, bringing together the global and the local.
 On multiple occasions during our history, the organisation has shifted its mission, approach and home.
-We now find ourselves at another juncture, a moment to take action, to reflect on our model of cultural production and consider how we can best speak to societal need to ensure our work is both effective and relevant now.
-We hear the criticisms raised by artists and feel the urgency of the Black Lives Matter movement: there are issues of under representation within the staff team we need to solve and steps to being actively anti-racist we need to take.
-CFCCA is no stranger to progression, and the next phase in our evolution is upon us.
+We now find ourselves at another juncture: a moment to take action, to reflect on our model of cultural production and consider how we can best speak to societal need to ensure our work is both effective and relevant now.

 We are aware of the ingrained racial, cultural and political issues within the sector and fully recognise that we can’t promote the necessary change alone.
 We are committed to a process of ongoing collaboration and openness to ensure we find the right direction for CFCCA and make change which we hope will turn ripples into waves.

 Please consider sharing your thoughts and opinions with us.

 We will release opportunities to engage with this process via our e-newsletter – sign up, below.